 How do you keep lunches cold and fresh?

-Most of the products seen here, plus more lunch packing needs like water bottles and fun accessories, are listed in my Amazon store ‘lunch box’ section: Amazon Store (Amazon links are associated with an affiliate program and I do get a small commission when you buy from them.
+Most of the products seen here, plus more lunch packing needs like water bottles and fun food picks, are listed in my Amazon store ‘lunch box’ section: Amazon Store (Amazon links are associated with an affiliate program and I do get a small commission when you buy from them.
 There is no additional cost to you.
 No pressure at all to purchase.
 I just find it an easy way to keep all my product recommendations in one place.
 However, if you do purchase from my link, thank you so much for the support!)

 Want more lunch box inspiration?